About Secrecy and Society

-- Non-traditional work: This submission category includes research that does not fit into established categories outlined above.
+Non-traditional work: This category includes material that does not fit into established categories outlined above.
 Examples might include narratives, graphic presentations, and interviews.

 Derrida, Jacques & Ferraris, Maurizio.
+2001.
 A Taste for the Secret.
 Translated by Giacomo Donis, edited by Giacomo Donis and David Webb.
-Malden, MA: Blackwell, 2001.
+Malden, MA: Blackwell.

 Scheppele, Kim Lane.
+1998.
 Legal Secrets: Equality and Efficiency in the Common Law.
-Chicago: University of Chicago Press, 1998.
+Chicago: University of Chicago Press.

 Simmel, Georg.
+1950.
 The Sociology of Georg Simmel.
 Edited and trans. by Kurt H. Wolff.
-New York: Free Press, 1950.
+New York: Free Press.

 Thomas, Gary.
+2011.
 How to Do Your Case Study: A Guide for Students and Researchers.
-Los Angeles: SAGE, 2011.
+Los Angeles: SAGE.